dymio/codenohito_book/rules/rails_deploy.md

-Deploy Rails project with mina
+Deploy Rails project with Mina
 ==============================

-This document describes process of deploy Rails project with mina gem.
+This document describes process of deploy Rails project with `mina` gem.
 You must have mina config file before start.
-If your project based on Mayak you alredy have this file in the `config` directory.
+If your project based on Mayak you alredy have this file in the `config` directory and you need set correct params to it.
 If not - read [Mina documentation](http://nadarei.co/mina/setting_up_a_project.html).

 * **Prepare server** (just once, before first deploy):